MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 - A health model is entirely dependent on the context of the solution it represents, and therefore cannot be solved 'out-of-the-box' because 'one size does not fit all'.
   - Applications will differ in composition and dependencies
-  - Metrics and metric thresholds for resources must also be finely tuned in terms of what values represent healthy and unhealthy states, which is heavily influenced by encompassed application functionality and target non-functional requirements.
+  - Metrics and metric thresholds for resources must also be finely tuned in terms of what values represent healthy and unhealthy states, which are heavily influenced by encompassed application functionality and target non-functional requirements.

 - A layered health model enables application health to be traced back to lower level dependencies which helps to quickly root cause service degradation.

 - To capture health states for an individual component, that component's distinct operational characteristics must be understood under a steady state that is reflective of production load.
-Performance testing is therefore a key capability to define and continualy evaluate application health.
+Performance testing is therefore a key capability to define and continually evaluate application health.

 - Failures within a cloud solution may not happen in isolation.
 An outage in a single component may lead to several capabilities or additional components becoming unavailable.
   - Such errors may not be immediately observable.